modelscope/modelscope-studio/docs/components/antdx/x_provider/README-zh_CN.md

 # XProvider

-Provide a uniform configuration support for x components..
+Provide a uniform configuration support for x components.
 See [Ant Design X](https://x.ant.design/components/x-provider/) for more information.

 The `XProvider` extends the `ConfigProvider` from antd and provides global configuration for components in `@ant-design/x`.